myclau/tgx03t10ak-rate-limiting/README.md

 so the overall test will be `very very very very very` time consuming.

-As the ban time is related to the script start time and each script start time is reply on last finish time (currently the processing time is between 28 sec to 33 sec), so the result is slighty different with requirement
+As the ban time is related to the script start time and each script start time is rely on last finish time (currently the processing time is between 28 sec to 33 sec), so the result is slighty different from the requirement

 result: